Sierra Nevada University

-Sierra Nevada College is unique in that students are able to meet with their Academic Advisors before even attending orientation, preparing their course schedule early on in their college career.
-By the time they begin their new-student orientation in August, they have already begun their SNC experience.
+Sierra Nevada University is unique in that students are able to meet with their Academic Advisors before even attending orientation, preparing their course schedule early on in their college career.
+By the time they begin their new-student orientation in August, they are already well acquainted to their SNU experience.

 Freshmen are welcomed to campus with a wilderness backpacking trip and exploration around the Lake Tahoe area.
 They bond with one another as they are introduced to the beauty of their new campus surroundings.